junxit/us-congress-bills-111/metadata.md

 - 2009-12-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 224.
 - 2009-12-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S13201; text as passed Senate: CR S13201)
 - 2009-12-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S13201; text as passed Senate: CR S13201)
+- 2009-12-15 — Message on Senate action sent to the House.
+- 2009-12-15 — Received in the House.
+- 2009-12-15 — Referred to the House Committee on Energy and Commerce.